PM Modi reiterates commitment to Bhutan's socio-economic development, discusses key areas of cooperation - ExBulletin

 The two leaders also expressed satisfaction with the significant progress made since their last meeting in March 2024 and welcomed regular high-level visits and consultations covering various sectors of cooperation.

 The leaders of the two countries expressed satisfaction with the significant progress made since their last meeting in March 2024 and welcomed the regular high-level visits and consultations covering various sectors of cooperation.
-They positively assessed the growing partnership between the two countries, particularly in the areas of trade and economic connectivity, infrastructure, energy, skills development, education, health, cultural heritage, capacity building, sports, youth exchanges, digital economy, e-mobility and space. technology, environmental conservation and interpersonal contacts.
+They positively assessed the growing partnership between the two countries, particularly in the areas oftradeAndeconomical connectivity,infrastructureenergy, skills development, education, health, cultural heritage, capacity building, sports, youth exchanges, digital economy, e-mobility, space technology, environmental conservation and people-to-people contacts.

 They expressed satisfaction that the 1,020 MW Punatshangchhu-II hydropower project was nearing completion and looked forward to its commissioning in the near future.
-The leaders agreed on the need to quickly conclude the Punatsangchhu-I hydropower project.
+The leaders agreed on the need for an early conclusion of Punatsangchhu-I.hydroelectric project.
 Both sides reiterated the importance of cooperation in the hydropower sector and their commitment to advance it, including by urgently finalizing modalities for new projects, including hydropower reservoir projects, the MEA statement said.

-They also noted with satisfaction that several initiatives agreed in previous meetings, such as cross-border connectivity and infrastructure projects, are progressing steadily, including the establishment of two cross-border rail links and strengthening digital connectivity.
-Both sides noted recent decisions taken to further improve bilateral trade.
+They also noted with satisfaction that several initiatives agreed in previous meetings, such as cross-border connectivity andinfrastructureProjects are progressing steadily, including the creation of two cross-border rail links and strengthening digital connectivity.
+Both sides took note of recent decisions taken to further improve their bilateral relations.tradeand trade.

 The leaders welcomed the progress made in the space sector, particularly in the implementation of the Joint Action Plan for Cooperation and expressed satisfaction with increased collaboration in the field of education, emphasizing emphasis on STEM disciplines, added the MEA.